Rita Ora Rocks A Sexy Waitress Uniform On Instagram

 In another series of snapshots recently shared on the popular social media platform, the singer flaunted her assets in a glamorous gold dress, one that boasted a plunging neckline which put her cleavage on full display.

 For her latest photo share, Ora showcased a tamer but equally enticing look as she played the working girl at a diner.
 In the first of the two snapshots, the “Shine Ya Light” songstress looked radiant as she was photographed with a beaming smile on her face while holding a towel.
-The second frame showed Ora busily putting the towel to work behind the counter working.
+The second frame showed Ora busily putting the towel to work behind the counter.

 “Don’t forget to tip your waitress!”
 Ora wrote in the photo caption.